nim-lang/nimble/readme.markdown

 The ``nimscriptapi.nim`` module specifies this and includes other definitions which are also useful.
 Take a look at it for more information.

 Tasks support two kinds of flags: `nimble <compflags> task <runflags>`.
-Compile flags are those specified before the task name and are forwarded to the Nim compiler.
-This enables setting `--define:xxx` values that can be checked with `when defined(xxx)` and other compiler flags that are applicable in nimscript mode.
+Compile flags are those specified before the task name and are forwarded to the Nim compiler that runs the `.nimble` task.
+This enables setting `--define:xxx` values that can be checked with `when defined(xxx)` in the task, and other compiler flags that are applicable in Nimscript mode.
 Run flags are those after the task name and are available as command line arguments to the task.
 They can be accessed per usual from `commandLineParams: seq[string]`.

+In order to forward compiler flags to `exec("nim ...")` calls executed within a custom task, the user needs to specify these flags as run flags which will then need to be manually accessed and forwarded in the task.

 ### Project structure